-Modification or repair data may be developed by any person, however, the data must be reviewed and approved by either the Director or a certificated Part 146 Design Organisation before being used.
+Modification or repair data may be developed by any person, but the data must be reviewed and approved by either the Director or a certificated Part 146 Design Organisation before being used.
 The data developer should consult with the approving organisation at an early stage to ensure the data will be suitable for approval and use.
 Whilst the Director can approve data, for other than very basic modifications or repairs, it is recommended that a certificated Part 146 Design Organisation be contracted to develop, show compliance and approve the technical data based upon the customer's requirements.

 Note: The Director will only accept applications to approve technical data for minor modifications or repairs which do not require any flight testing or compliance inspections, and for which the documentation is complete.
-For all applications, a minimum application period of 60 days will apply prior to CAA reviewing the application.
-Alternatively, the applicant can seek a certificated Part 146 Design Organisation for the review and approval of the technical data.
+For all applications, a minimum application period of 60 days will apply before CAA reviewing the application.
+There is updated information about approximate time frames at this page of the CAA website: